Course Business in China

 In China, there are cultural and sociological issues extremely

 different: the influence of Confucianism, customs and habits, ancient culture

 or language difficulty.
 Personal relationships ("Guanxi" in Chinese), will be decisive, since under the Confucian ethic Chinese negotiator will want to guarantee that we are honorable, and therefore we will keep our Commitments.
-If we fail to develop "Guanxi" it's difficult to do business in China.
+If we fail to develop "Guanxi" it is hard to do business in China.
 This means that negotiations can be made very slow and therefore

-Therefore, we will analyze the case of Chinese firms (Haier, Galanz, Huawei, Cosco, Lenovo, SAIC, Founder, Chinalco, Sinochem),
+Therefore; we will analyze the case of Chinese firms (Haier, Galanz, Huawei, Cosco, Lenovo, SAIC, Founder, Chinalco, Sinochem),

 influence of Confucian values in the management of these corporations.

 We will study the major economic regions of China: